 How to use the sport & PE premium in Stivichall, West Midlands

-Stivichall Primary Schools need to make use of the funding to make additional and sustainable improvements to the quality of the physical education (PE), physical activity and sport they provide to Stivichall pupils.
+Stivichall Primary Schools need to use the funding to make additional and sustainable improvements to the quality of the physical education (PE), physical activity and sport they provide to Stivichall pupils.

-This has the meaning that you should use the Stivichall Sport and PE premium to:
+This has the meaning that you should use the Stivichall PE and sport premium to:

 - add to or develop the physical education (PE), physical activity and sport that your Stivichall school delivers

 - build capacity and capability within the school to make sure that the making of improvements now will benefit pupils joining the Stivichall school in future years

 In West Midlands you should use the PE and sport premium to secure enhancements and improvements in the below five indicators:

 Engagement of all pupils in physical activity regularly, for instance in: